 The Bottom Line

 While there are not enough studies to compare the different time restricted eating regimens, you may want to try different eating patterns.
 The 12:12 circadian pattern is most in line with our biological clocks and is the easiest to do.
-Studies do show it would be best to eat during the day, make breakfast your biggest meal and choose a plan that you can stick to.
+Studies show it would be best to eat during the day.
+Furthermore, make breakfast your biggest meal and choose a plan that you can stick to.
 If your goal is some weight loss and blood sugar regulation, try time restricted eating.